-The European Green Deal – Ukraine and Emergy
+The European Green Deal – Ukraine and EMERGY

 The proposals will enable the necessary acceleration of greenhouse gas emission reductions in the next decade.
 30% of the energy needed in Ukraine could come from wind.
 As the cheapest renewable solution to be build (LCOE, levelized cost of energy) and with a short construction time it would be very interesting for Ukraine to strengthen wind as an asset in their new energy mix.
 When EU now set focus on the tax of carbon that means that products that are produced with not renewable energy will be more expensive, a lot more expensive.
-The indication for the price of 1 000tCO2 is around 100 – 110$.
-AS of today, Ukraine has the lowest carbon tax in the world at 0.40 USD (March 2020).
-2.5 times lower than in Poland, and 315 times lower than Denmark.
-At the same time, EU is Ukraine`s largest trading partner, accounting for more than 40% of its trade in 2019 equal 19.1bn.
-If EU imposes the tax for CO2 as suggested, Ukraine will see a 250 times rise and will notice this in their export numbers / prices.
+They are indication a price around 100 – 110$.
+As of today, Ukraine has the lowest carbon tax in the world at 0.40 USD (March 2020).
+2.5 times lower than in Poland and 315 times lower than Denmark.
+At the same time Eu is Ukraine`s largest trading partner, accounting for more than 40% of its trade in 2019, Euro 19,1bn.
+If EU imposes the tax for CO2 as suggested, Ukraine will see a 250 times rise will notice this in their export numbers / prices.
 In order to be prepared, and secure people and workplaces – the possibility to buy renewable energy must be possible.
 It is the future.
 The sustainable future.

-Emergy is making sustainable stories by contributing building wind farms!
+EMERGY is making sustainable stories by contributing building wind farms!